 Whether you head the term “Fall Enrollment Period”, “Medicare Advantage Enrollment Period” or “Annual Election Period”… we’re here to eliminate the confusion and clarify what these enrollment periods are.

 Medicare AEP vs OEP

-The Annual Enrollment Period otherwise referred to as AEP, is the time of year when a Medicare Beneficiary can make plan changes.
-The AEP runs from October 15th to December 7th.
+The Annual Enrollment Period otherwise referred to as AEP, is the time of year when a Medicare beneficiary can make plan changes.
+The fall AEP runs from October 15th to December 7th.

 During AEP the plan benefit changes for the next year are released, allowing Medicare beneficiaries to look around to ensure they are electing the plan that best fits their needs.